wchristian/perl5_wiki/protocol-declaration.md

 ```
 use v5;
 use v7;

+# This is a placeholder.
+Open for bikeshed.
 use current; # Tell the parser to use the major of the current binary.
 ```

 # Mixed protocols